amd/ZenDNN/README.md

 - [Technical Support](#technical-support)

 # Scope
-The scope of ZenDNN is to support AMD EPYC<sup>TM</sup> CPUs on the Linux® platform.
+The scope of ZenDNN is to support AMD EPYC™ CPUs on the Linux® platform.
 ZenDNN v5.0.1 offers optimized primitives, such as Convolution, MatMul, Elementwise, and Pool (Max and Average), Gelu, LayerNorm that improve performance of many convolutional neural networks, recurrent neural networks, transformer-based models, and recommender system models.
 For the primitives not supported by ZenDNN, execution will fall back to the  native path of the framework.

 # Release Highlights